a14guguliye/blog_project/readme.txt

 7) learning how to configure the static files
 8) learning how to work with detailView class
 9) learning how to test the porject
+10) learning to work with the create view
+11) learning to work with the update view